Economic Development WG Session at the 23rd Annual AHE conference

 - Labour rights and new forms of labour organisation

-Submissions: For consideration, please submit papers / work in progress around 5000-12000 words-long, with an abstract of 300 words by 30th April 2021.
-Selected paper presenters will be notified by the end of May 2021.
+Submissions: For consideration, please submit papers / work in progress around 5000-12000 words-long, with an abstract of 300 words by 15th May 2021.
+Selected paper presenters will be notified by the early June 2021.

 Location and Date of the conference: online (Zoom platform) on Fridays throughout July 2021